 Basically what happens is:

-6. The outjson object that is filled in by the web service that is to be returned to the front-end.
+object is filled in by the web service that is to be returned to the front-end.

 Additional class and instance methods, that are not web methods, may be defined and used within web service classes.